fernando-analytics/Airline-Passenger-Satisfaction-Analysis-Key-Drivers-of-Customer-Experience/README.md

 **Fernando Gonzalez**

-Mechanical Engineer with a growing interest in Data Analytics, Business Intelligence, and data-driven decision making.
+Mechanical Engineer transitioning into Data Analytics, with a strong interest in business intelligence, data visualization, and data-driven decision making.

 This project was created as part of my effort to develop practical skills in Python, SQL, Tableau, and business analytics through hands-on projects.